 Last-Modified: Sun, 25 Mar 2018 19:32:35 GMT Date: Sun, 25 Mar 2018 19:32:38 GMT Connection: Keep-Alive

-Now, obviously, you need to store this extra metadata seperately to the actual image or content - but websites like Imgur already store metadata about their images.
+Now, obviously, you need to store this extra metadata separately to the actual image or content - but websites like Imgur already store metadata about their images.
 They store the creator, the title, the description, the comments, etc. Why not the source, copyright, and license information?

 Karl Dubost at Otsukare.com had a similar idea, leveraging a proposed standard for the HTTP ‘Link’ tag.
 That solution is equally good and solves exactly the same problem, just in a slightly different proposed execution.